 The adjusted Growth Areas Infrastructure Contribution amounts for 2016-17 are:

 |Type B-1 or B-2 and C||$109,080|

-The adjusted threshold amount for building works can be found on the Metropolitan Planning Authority website.
+The adjusted threshold amount for building works can be found on the Victorian Planning Authority website.

 The adjusted indexation of deferred Growth Areas Infrastructure Contribution and interest payable on that deferred Growth Areas Infrastructure Contribution can be found on the State Revenue Office website.

 Money raised by the Growth Areas Infrastructure Contribution is paid by the equally into two special purpose accounts established to fund State infrastructure and services in the growth areas.
 The funds are established under section 201V of the Planning and Environment Act 1987 and are called:

 - the Growth Areas Public Transport Fund.

 Under the Act, this funding can only be used for the purposes of State funded infrastructure, including State funded public transport infrastructure, other transport infrastructure such as walking and cycling infrastructure, and regional community, environmental or economic infrastructure that is funded by the Victorian Government.

 The Growth Areas Infrastructure Contribution cannot be used to fund neighbourhood or local infrastructure, or infrastructure funded through development contribution payments.

 Similarly, the works or land delivered under a Work-in-Kind agreement must be of a type able to be funded from one of the two Growth Areas Infrastructure Contribution Funds.